oavioz/aws-workshop-serverless-datalake/README.md

 * On top-left panel - **Fields list**
     * Click - **artist_name**

 Play around and explore Amazon QuickSight Console.
-Try out filters, other visualization types, etc.
+NOw try filtering, more options of visualization types, etc.

-# Clean Up
+# Deployment CleanUp

-Failing to do this will result in incuring AWS usage charges.
+Pay attention of failing to do this will result in incuring AWS usage charges.

-Make sure you bring down / delete all resources created as part of this lab
+Pleased make sure you bring down and deleting all resources created as part of this workshop

 ## Resources to delete
 * Kinesis Firehose Delivery Stream